codecompletesolutions/DBArchive/README.md

 # DBArchive
-If you want to view catch-up page then click on file [index.md]
+If you want to view catch-up page then go back one step and click on file [index.md]